-LDAP is available only on OpenStage 60/80 phones and on OpenStage 40 phones.
 LDAP is available on OpenStage 15/20/40/60/80 with SIP V3R3.

 The Lightweight Directory Access Protocol enables access to a directory server via an LDAP client.
 Various personal information is stored there, e.g. the name, organization, and contact data of persons working in an organization.
 When the LDAP client has found a person's data, e. g. by looking up the surname, the user can call this person directly using the displayed number.